nrfconnect/sdk-nrf/include/event_manager.rst

         EVENT_LISTENER(sample_module, event_handler);
 	EVENT_SUBSCRIBE(sample_module, sample_event);

+All the events, both the ones with and the ones without the variable size data, are handled by an application module in the same way.
+The variable size data is accessed in the same way as the other members of the structure defining an event.

 Profiling an event
 ******************

 Event Manager events can be profiled (see :ref:`profiler`).
-To profile a given Event Manager event, you must define an :c:struct:`event_info` structure (with :c:macro:`EVENT_INFO_DEFINE`) and provide it as argument when defining the event type.
+To profile a given Event Manager event, you must define an :c:struct:`event_info` structure, using :c:macro:`EVENT_INFO_DEFINE`, and provide it as an argument when defining the event type.
 This structure contains a profiling function and information about the data fields that are logged.

-The profiling function should log the event data to a given buffer by calling :c:func:`profiler_log_encode_u32` (regardless of the profiled data type).
+The profiling function should log the event data to a given buffer by calling :c:func:`profiler_log_encode_u32`, regardless of the profiled data type.

-The following code examples shows a profiling function for the event type ``sample_event``:
+The following code example shows a profiling function for the event type ``sample_event``:

 .. code::